-The function go tries to examine if the termination behaviour of the interaction tree matches its secure multiexecution version.
+The function go examine, when possible, if the termination behaviour of the interaction tree matches its secure multi-execution version.
 There are three possible situations.
 In the first one, every producer has consumed its input queue and the next command to be executed is a Reuse, thus matching the Read event.
-That is, the producers are synchronised (sync(p,q)), and go can simply return the empty colist.
-In the second situation, if there is one Write event as the next command to be executed by a producer at level l , noted $writer(p(\ell))$, then an alarm is raised, since executions are out of sync.
+We indicate this situation on the producer at level l by the predicate end $(end(p(\ell), q(\ell)))$.
+Since at this point the interaction tree and producers are in sync, go just returns the empty colist.
+In the second situation, if there is one Write event as the next command to be executed by a producer at level l , noted writer $(p(\ell))$, then an alarm is raised, since executions are out of sync.
 Lastly, it may happen that none of the two conditions above apply, e.g., there are no writes but some of the producers are on Step commands.
-In this situation, qo should make progress on the producers until some of the two first situations occur.
+In this situation, go should make progress on the producers until some of the two first situations occur.
 This search, however, may lead to divergence.
 More specifically, we define go as follows.

-$$go(p,q) = \begin{cases} \begin{bmatrix} & \text{if } sync(p,q) \\ \epsilon & \text{if } \exists \ell, writer(p(\ell)) \\ \bullet :: go(next(p,q)) & \text{otherwise} \end{bmatrix} \end{cases}$$ where the predicate sync and the function next are those defined in Section III.
+$$go(p,q) = \begin{cases} \begin{bmatrix} & \text{if } \forall \ell, end(p(\ell), q(\ell)) \\ \epsilon & \text{if } \exists \ell, writer(p(\ell)) \\ \bullet :: go(next(p,q)) & \text{otherwise} \end{bmatrix}$$ where the predicate sync and the function next are those defined in Section 3.
 It may seem odd to go through the complication of defining the function go when the program was going to end anyway, but the following example shows why this is needed: